The future is phygital – be ready

 Don't get left behind

-We couldn’t talk about phygital without referencing Amazon Fresh, which recently opened it’s first ’till-less’ grocery store in UK.
+We couldn’t talk about phygital without referencing Amazon Fresh and its ’till-less’ grocery stores in the UK.

-It just shows us the pace that tech-assisted stores are moving.
-The QR code has quickly gained momentum during the pandemic and Amazon Fresh shows us just how usable it is for stores to provide customers a seamless, touch-free way to pay.
+It just shows us the pace at which tech-assisted stores are moving.
+The QR code has quickly gained momentum during the pandemic.
+Amazon Fresh shows us just how usable it is for stores to provide customers with a seamless, touch-free way to pay.

-We’re not saying shoppers will be expecting to see ‘till-less’ and ‘touchless’ stores flooding our high streets when stores reopen again in April.
-But, it’s a good glimpse into the not so distant future.
-The future is here, the future is phygital.
-It’s time to get onboard.
+We’re not saying shoppers will be expecting to see till-less and touch-less stores flooding our high streets.
+But it is a good glimpse into the not-so-distant future.

 Our services